Guyana Nature & Wildlife Tours

-For over 20 years, Wilderness Explorers, Guyana only Destination Management Company, has been working at the crossroads of adventure travel and community tourism.
+For over 20 years, Guyana nature and wildlife tours are offered by Wilderness Explorers, Guyana only Destination Management Company, has been working at the crossroads of adventure travel and community tourism.
 Not from the sidelines or behind a desk, but on the ground, in the jungle and on the boats.
 Getting their feet dirty and seeing everything first-hand.
 Tourism isn’t just our business – it’s our life and handcrafted itineraries prove it.

 Through partnerships and awareness from tourism, Wilderness Explorers supports a number of Conservation projects such as:

-Black Alligator Research Project House is a combination guest-lodge and education center focused on research and conservation projects along the nearby Rupununi River.
+Black Caiman Research Project and Field Station is a combination guest-lodge and education center focused on research and conservation projects along the nearby Rupununi River.
 The black alligator research project is a convergence of professional herpetology and local knowledge.
 Its immediate purpose is to develop a full understanding of black alligator natural history and ecology in Guyana.
 Guests can observe black alligators capture and assist in data collection while black alligators are weighed, measured, sexed, and tagged.